OCamlPro/directories/README.md

 - [Known Folders] on Windows
 - [Standard Directories] on macOS

-On Linux and macOS it has no dependency.
-On Windows, it depends only on [ctypes].
+It only depends on [fpath].
+On Windows, it also has a build-dependency on [ctypes].

 ## Quickstart